ude-soco/RIMA/README.md

    - Move to the directory `RIMA-Backend` in your command prompt

-   - Type the following commands and do not close the command prompt after executing the fourth command:
+   - Type the following commands to install and activate the virtual environment:

      - Install python virtual environment